-Away from the woodlands, walks and wildlife, there’s lots of other things to see and do in Nottinghamshire.
+Away from the woodlands, walks and wildlife, there are lots of other things to see and do in Nottinghamshire.
 From our park you’re just a stone’s throw from some of the county’s most popular visitor attractions.
 Take a look at our guide to some of the top things to do in Nottinghamshire…

 Nottingham Castle is a spectacular building from the 17th century, which is set in the grounds of the original medieval castle built by William the Conqueror.
 There is a labyrinth of caves beneath its magnificent walls.
 The castle grounds hold a variety of events throughout the year, including an outdoor theatre season.
 There is also a museum charting the history of the Sherwood Forest Regiment and an art gallery boasting an extensive collection of silver, glass, paintings and decorative items.

 Creswell Crags is a limestone gorge honeycombed with caves and smaller fissures.
 Stone tools and remains of animals found in the caves by archaeologists provide evidence for a fascinating story of life during the last Ice Age between 50,000 and 10,000 years ago.
 Further evidence came to light in 2003 with the discovery of Britain’s only known Ice Age rock art.